-3.3 Disciplinary Meeting
+3.6 Disciplinary Meeting

 The meeting will be held without unreasonable delay whilst allowing the employee reasonable time to prepare their case.
 All parties, including the employee's companion, should make every effort to attend the meeting.
 At the meeting, the representative of the Employer will explain the complaint against the employee and go through the evidence that has been gathered.
 The employee will be allowed to set out their case and answer any allegations that have been made.
 The employee will be given a reasonable opportunity to ask questions, present evidence and call relevant witnesses and be given an opportunity to raise points about any information provided by witnesses.
 Where the Employer or the employee intends to call relevant witnesses they should give advance notice of their intention to do so.
+The Employer may adjourn the disciplinary hearing if needed to carry out any further investigations.

-3.4 Decide on Appropriate Action
+3.7 Decide on Appropriate Action